aniravi24/explore-hacks-db-workshop-2021/README.md

 A not even close to exhaustive list on what's possible...

-- Can handle JSON data natively
+- Can handle JSON data natively (can query it, update it, index on it, and much more)

 . . .